Aleksa Andrejić: Club career

 Born in Kruševac, Andrejić began his career at Čukarički at youth level.
 Then, he played for Serbian First League club BASK in 2011 season.
 And in 2012 season, he decided to go abroad for the first time to the Czech Republic and joined Czech National Football League side Znojmo FK.
 Andrejić made his league debut on 5 August 2012 as a substituted in a 0–0 draw over 1.
 HFK Olomouc.
 After four seasons in the Czech League, he decided to return to Serbia and joined clubs such as Trayal and Inđija.

 Tarxien Rainbows

 He was signed for Tarxien Rainbows and played in Maltese Challenge League in 2019 season.
 He made his league debut on 24 August 2019 as a starter in a 0–4 lose over Mosta.
 On 28 August 2019, Andrejić scored his first goal for Rainbows in a 4–1 away lose over Hibernians.
 On 9 November 2019, Andrejić scored a brace in a 3–2 lose against Gudja United.
 On 1 February 2020, Andrejić scored a hat-trick in a 3–2 away win against Ħamrun Spartans.
-He contributed with 18 league appearances and 9 goals during with Tarxien Rainbows for 2019–20 season.
+In the 2019–20 season he made 18 league appearances and scored nine goals.